Skip to Content

 Quick Steak Stir Fry

-Tenderstem broccoli both hels with the speed of the dish, but also makes it easier to make for two people.
-A whole head of broccoli is far too much to use in this recipe.
+Tenderstem broccoli not only speeds up the dish but also makes it easier to make for two people.
+A whole head of broccoli is far too much for this recipe.

 If you want beef in oyster sauce, fear not I have a recipe for that too!